 Interviewers: Frances Connell, Katherine Brewster, and Michelle Patrick.
 Videographer: Bob Solomon.

 - BC Voices, Inc. (Organization)

 Audio and visual materials must be accessed on-site, and transcripts of oral histories are available via the Barnard Archives and Special Collections digital collections.
-The oral history of Linda Elovitz Marshall is restricted.
+The oral history of Linda Elovitz Marshall is restricted until 2030 or until Marshall's death, whichever is first.
 The video of the oral history of Wilma Liebman is restricted until Liebman's death.
-No copies of the audio and visual resources may be made or distributed until September 12, 2019.

 Permission to publish material from the collection must be requested from the Barnard Archives and Special Collections.
 The Barnard Archives and Special Collections approves permission to publish that which it physically owns; the responsibility to secure copyright permission rests with the patron.